 How to know if something is microwave-safe?

-Microwave-safe containers will usually have the microwave-safe symbol on them commonly located at the bottom.
+Microwave safe reheat only containers will usually have the microwave-safe symbol on them commonly located at the bottom.

 The microwave-safe symbol may look like a double P (PP) along with a triangle that has the number 5 inside it.